Bohemian Rhapsody (film): Box office

-Bohemian Rhapsody grossed $216.7 million in the United States and Canada, and $694.1 million in other territories, for a total worldwide gross of $910.8 million, against a production budget of about $52 million.
+Bohemian Rhapsody grossed $216.7 million in the United States and Canada, and $694.4 million in other territories, for a total worldwide gross of $911.1 million, against a production budget of about $52 million.

-On 11 November, it surpassed Straight Outta Compton ($201.6 million) to become the highest-grossing musical biopic of all time.
+On 11 November, it surpassed Straight Outta Compton ($201.6 million) to become the highest-grossing musical biopic of all time (it was surpassed by Michael in 2026).
 Bohemian Rhapsody went on to set box office records for the highest-grossing biographical film until Oppenheimer (2023), and the highest-grossing LGBT film.
 It also set the record for the highest-grossing conventional drama film (it was surpassed by Joker in 2019).
 It is Fox's fourth highest-grossing film, and their fifth highest outside of North America.

 Deadline Hollywood calculated the net profit of the film to be $350.8 million, when factoring together all expenses and revenue, making it the fourth most profitable release of 2018.
 However, in November 2021, after McCarten sued producer Graham King over lack of payments, it was revealed 20th Century Fox wrote down the film as a $51 million loss, an act attributed to Hollywood accounting.